 Levels of excess weight are highest in North East England and Yorkshire and the Humber.
 The map below shows which local authorities are estimated to have above/below average levels of excess weight.
 Click the thumbnail to expand.

 9.6% of reception age children (age 4-5) are obese, with a further 13.0% overweight.
 At age 10-11 (year 6), 20.0% are obese and 14.3% overweight.

 Children living in deprived areas are more likely to be obese.
 At age 4-5, 6.6% of those in the least deprived areas are obese, compared with 12.5% of those in the most deprived aeras.
 At age 10-11, 12.8% of children in the least deprived areas are obese, compared with 26.2% in the most deprived areas.
 This gap has increased over the last decade.

-This briefing gives statistics on obesity for England, Scotland, Wales and Northern Ireland with international comparisons.
-Breakdowns by age, gender, ethnicity local authority and deprivation are given where possible, and data for both adult and child obesity is covered.
+As well as data for England, the full briefing (download available below) includes data for Scotland, Wales and Northern Ireland, as well as international comparisons.
 In addition to statistics on the prevalence of obesity, this briefing gives statistics on prescriptions of drugs for obesity, trends in bariatric surgery, and the detrimental effect of obesity on health.
-For information on treatments for obesity, see the recent note from POST (the Parliamentary Office of Science and Technology).

 Commons Briefing papers SN03336